jumbatm/enumerate/README.md

 }

 ```
-This works not only with vectors, but with any type that supports iterators - it's nothing but a light wrapper over a normal iterator.
-See `demo.c`.
+This works not only with vectors, but with any type that supports iterators - it does nothing but wrapa normal iterator.
+See `demo.c` for some examples.